globus/globus-compute/docs/endpoints.rst

 Once started, the endpoint uses a daemon process to run in the background.

+.. note:: If the endpoint was not stopped correctly previously (e.g. after a computer restart when the endpoint was running), the endpoint directory will be cleaned up to allow a fresh start

 .. warning:: Only the owner of an endpoint is authorized to start an endpoint.
 Thus if you register with a different Globus Auth identity and try to start an endpoint owned by another identity, it will fail.